Suffer No More! How to Get Rid of Chafing Scars Easily

 What Causes Chafing & Chafing Scars?

-Chafing is caused by friction, which usually results from repeated skin rubbing on delicate areas of skin.
+Chafing is caused by friction, usually when skin rubs on delicate areas of skin.
 That rubbing can be skin-on-skin, as is the case with inner thigh chafing or chafing between skin folds.
 Or it can be caused by rough materials or fabrics rubbing against the skin, as is the case with the chafing a starched collar or seatbelt might cause on the neck.

 While the primary cause of chafing is friction, some things can make chafing worse, including: